 In the demo design, the AXI Master in the FPGA Fabric accesses the Low Power DDR (LPDDR) memory present in the IGLOO2 Evaluation Kit board using the MDDR Controller.
-A utility, IGL2\MDDR\Demo is provided along with the demo deliverables.
+A utility, IGL2_MDDR_Demo is provided along with the demo deliverables.
 Using the utility, you can drive the AXI Master logic.
 The AXI Master converts the commands from the utility to AXI transactions for the MDDR Controller to perform the read/write operations on the LPDDR memory.

-Table 1 • Reference Design Requirements and Details
+Table 1 • Design Requirements

-Reference Design Requirements and Details Description
+Design Requirements Description

 Hardware Requirements

-IGLOO2 Evaluation Kit, Rev C (DVP-102-000402-001) that has: Rev C or later
+IGLOO2 Evaluation Kit, Rev C (DVP-102-000402-001) that has: • FlashPro4 programmer • 12 V adapter • USB A to Mini-B cable Rev C or later

-FlashPro4 programmer

-- 12 V adapter

-USB A to Mini-B cable

 Host PC or Laptop Any 64-bit Windows Operating System

 Software Requirements

-Libero® System-on-Chip (SoC) v11.3
+Libero® System-on-Chip (SoC) v11.4

-FlashPro programming software v11.3
+FlashPro programming software v11.4

 Microsoft .NET Framework 4 -

-USB to UART drivers -
+Host PC Drivers USB to UART drivers